ccarabine/Churchbarn-holiday-let/README.md

 ## 2. Typography <a name="typography"></a>

 The following font Roboto have been selected to ensure the text is easy to read, add value to the text, and invoke user to perceive a positive emotion from the text.
 The fonts chosen are generic and therefore should appeal to any demographic/user.
-It is rated as Google best font.
-I chose font Lato to compliment some of the heading.
+It is rated as Google's best font.
+I chose font Lato to compliment the heading.

 ![ Roboto font](assets/uxd/font-roboto.PNG)